kaustubhhiware/awesome-ubuntu/README.md

 * More power, less BS (You can choose whatever version , everthing changes dynamically.)

 * You'll be delighted by each update , not hate them.

-* Find the quora answer by the professor whose 5-yr old daughter explains OS ;)

 # Installation prep-talk